 No licensee, officer, associate, member, representative, agent or employee of any licensee, except as provided in Sec.
-4-80 allowing eighteen (18) year olds, nineteen (19) year olds, and twenty (20) year olds who are representatives, agents or employees of a Class R or Class S license holder to deliver alcoholic liquor as therein provided, shall sell, give, or deliver alcoholic liquor to any person under the age of twenty-one (21) years, and no person under the age of twenty-one (21) years, and no person under the age of twenty-one (21) years.
+4-80 allowing eighteen (18) year olds, nineteen (19) year olds, and twenty (20) year olds who are representatives, agents or employees of a Class R or Class S license holder to deliver alcoholic liquor as therein provided, shall sell, give, or deliver alcoholic liquor to any person under the age of twenty-one (21)

+years, and no person under the age of twenty-one (21) years, and no person after purchasing or otherwise obtaining alcoholic liquor shall sell, give, or deliver such alcoholic liquor to another person under the age of twenty-one (21) years.